mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 How the Referee uses the bots is subject to dramatic interpretation.
 A crippled bot might cause a disturbance, thrashing about amid the wreckage, and bring nervous Travellers to investigate.
-Or it might be lying, powered- down or smashed in the crash, as nothing more than scenery.
+Or it might be lying, powered-down or smashed in the crash, as nothing more than scenery.
 Bots cannot be used to gain information and will not actively help the Travellers, other than by obeying direct commands, but they may be useful at